erimcg/Using-D3js/05_06_links.md

 var singleLinkData = { source: [25,25], target: [75,75] } ;
 </pre>

-We can then take multiples of these objects and put them into an array.
-Notice how all of the following start at the same point and branch off, this is a recurring theme with links:
+We can also take multiples of these objects and put them into an array:
 <pre>
 var multiLinkData = [
     {source: [50,50], target: [175,25]},